First published 4 January 2021

 Test Plans for effective Workday release management

-Incidentally, while a Feature Release will often introduce new functionality, it may also retire old features.
-So it’s vital that you understand the implications of losing Workday configuration you may depend on.
+Incidentally, while a Feature Release often introduces new functionality, it may also retire old features.
+So, it’s vital that you understand the implications of losing Workday configuration you may depend on.

 Carefully consider the timing of the releases.
 You may choose to delay the release of certain opt-in features to allow a smoother change management process.
 Again, this feeds into your Tenant Strategy.